genelet/godbi/README.md

 ```
 func (*Crud) DeleteHash(ids []interface{}, extra ...url.Values) error
 ```
-This function deletes row specified by *ids* and constraint *extra*.
+This function deletes rows specified by *ids* and constrainted by *extra*.